OpenNebula/docs/source/intro_release_notes/upgrades/start_here.rst

 Enterprise Edition
 ------------------

 Enterprise Edition is distributed with a tool ``onecfg`` as part of the main server package (in 5.12 and earlier it was provided via the OneScape project and repository).
-This tool simplifies the upgrade process of configuration files and always comes in the latest version corresponding to the installed OpenNebula version.
+This tool simplifies the upgrade process of configuration files and always comes in the latest version of OpenNebula.

 .. important::